 Skills gained include:

-- the ability to think laterally and employ critical reasoning
+- the ability to think laterally, to take a global perspective, and employ critical reasoning

 - analytical skills